cvisionai/tator/doc/aws.md

 The values above should be set such that `https://<domain>.auth.<region>.amazoncognito.com/oauth2/token` is a valid URL.
 User pool-id and client-id can be obtained from the AWS console.

+#### Cognito Settings

+1.)
+The app client should not use an app secret
+2.)
+The user pool attributes must contain a minimum of email, given_name, and
+    family_name.
+(AWS terms for first name and last name respectively)

 #### Using the hosted-UI to enable tator logins via cognito

 If desired, a JWT login can be upgraded to a Session-based login for using the Tator UI.
-Usage of the `rest/jwt-gateway` endpoint is compatible with the API expected by the hosted UI for AWS cognito logins.
+Usage of the `/jwt-gateway` endpoint is compatible with the API expected by the hosted UI for AWS cognito logins.

 Configure the app client, within the aws console, to have a callback URL of: